My Two Cents. (Probably Worth a Little More).

 The good news: Airdrie is genuinely a strong market with a lot going for it, and buying here can be an excellent decision.
 The better news: a few things worth understanding going in will make sure it stays an excellent decision five years from now, not just on possession day.

-I spent 25+ years in construction and environmental work before I became a realtor.
+I spent 25+ years in civil construction and environmental work before I became a realtor.
 That background shapes how I walk through properties — and what I ask before anyone starts measuring furniture.
 Here's what I'd be thinking about on your behalf.

 New Build or Resale — Know Which Game You're Playing